ck37/tree-sitter-pandoc-markdown/plan.md

 ## Phase 1: Standalone Pandoc Markdown Grammar

 ### Current Status
-**Phase 1F In Progress** - The standalone Pandoc Markdown grammar is functional and supports the majority of Pandoc features.
-Recent work added raw content (inline/block), percent metadata blocks, and identified a pipe table vs line block parsing conflict requiring external scanner implementation.
+**Phase 1 Complete** - The standalone Pandoc Markdown grammar is functional and supports all grammar-only Pandoc features.
+Phase 1F completed raw content (inline/block) and percent metadata blocks.
+Features requiring external scanner implementation (definition lists, line blocks, simple tables, grid tables) have been moved to Phase 2.

 **Background**: After investigation, the repository's grammar inheritance approach was broken due to structural changes in the tree-sitter-markdown submodule.
 To avoid an endless chase after upstream churn and to gain full control over Pandoc features, a purpose-built standalone grammar was implemented.
 This provides complete control over grammar structure, Zed editor compatibility (ABI version 14), and the ability to add Pandoc-specific features incrementally.